EZFill Holdings Inc. (EZFL) Shares Rise Despite Market Challenges - News Heater

-The stock of EZFill Holdings Inc. (NASDAQ: EZFL) has increased by 57.16 when compared to last closing price of 2.21.Despite this, the company has seen a gain of 78.16% in its stock price over the last five trading days.
+The stock of EZFill Holdings Inc. (NASDAQ: EZFL) has increased by 44.37 when compared to last closing price of 3.20.Despite this, the company has seen a gain of 93.31% in its stock price over the last five trading days.

 Is It Worth Investing in EZFill Holdings Inc. (NASDAQ: EZFL) Right Now?